PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-22 11:02:52
+Last updated: 2024-04-22 11:03:28
-Random Quote: So how do you take down a crook who's at the top of his game?
-Who has every cop in town in his pocket?
-Well, you hold your breath and you hope you get lucky. - Walt Breslin
+Random Quote: And at some point you make a choice about who you are and what you want. - Rue Bennett